 5. When you ban screen time, children have no idea about ‘ cyber-safety’.

-Have you been bothered by your child’s internet usage?
-Do you worry about the impact of technology on your kids too?
-Do you agree that you should not ban screen time?
-Join us on Facebook!
+Tell me: are you bothered by your child’s internet usage?
+Do you worry about the impact of technology on your kids?
+Tell me in the comments!

 More posts you may like: